baselmousi/Model-Parallelism-Workshop/README.md

 # Model-Parallelism-Workshop
 Code and notes associated with the model parallelism workshop.
 The workshop was delivered by Nvidia.
 # Slides
-You can access the workshop slides via this [link](https://drive.google.com/drive/folders/1ngVnPV90p7OMoZ6dQLysZwcu45vs-CNb?usp=drive_link)
+You can access the workshop slides via this [link](https://drive.google.com/drive/folders/1ngVnPV90p7OMoZ6dQLysZwcu45vs-CNb?usp=drive_link).
+Slides 1 and 2 correspond to Lab 1 and Slides 3 correspond to Lab 2.
 # Lab 1
 Lab 1 covers the material needed to scale the training of large neural models to multiple gpus.
 Slides 1 & 2 cover the needed material for the lab.